gesistsa/webtrackR/README.md

 ## Preprocessing

-raw webtracking data is assumed to have (at least) the following
+raw web tracking data is assumed to have (at least) the following
 variables:

 - **panelist_id**: person who’s data is tracked